 Knowledge on how to be a good sponsor

-Ability to implement the skills and behaviors
+Ability to implement the skills and behaviors of a sponsor

-Reinforce them to sustain good sponsorship
+Reinforcement to sustain good sponsorship

 Awareness of the need to be a good sponsor can be accomplished using appropriate context and language.

 Desire is an interesting one.
-If we've done a good job of building awareness of the need for change, desire tends to follow on very quickly.
+If we've done a good job of building Awareness of the need for change, Desire tends to follow on very quickly.

-Use ADKAR to Build Sponsor Effectiveness
+Use ADKAR to enhance Sponsor Effectiveness

 Remember that your sponsor is a person who is being impacted by the changes going on around them.
 Even if they are willing to support you, they may encounter barriers that prevent them from effectively fulfilling their role.
 If you find that you're struggling with an ineffective sponsor, use the ADKAR Model to assess potential barrier points.
 Make sure you don't miss the critical steps of explaining what you need them to do and reinforcing their actions with something as simple as a "thank you."